 If you can whisk egg whites, you can make cinnamon-spiced pecans.
 Yes, this recipe is this simple.

-Step 2: Start out by separating the egg whites from the egg yolks (unless you already have some egg whites in your fridge that need to be used up).
+Step 2: Start out by separating the egg whites from the egg yolks.
+Unless you already have some egg whites in your fridge that need to use.
 Add the egg whites to a large bowl and with a whisk or a hand mixer, whip them to firm peaks.
 This should take 1-2 minutes.

 Step 3: Combine the light brown sugar, cinnamon, and salt and add it to the whipped egg whites.
 Whip it all together.
-Yes, the egg whites will lose some of their volume but that's okay.
+Yes, the egg white mixture will lose some of its volume but that's okay.
+If you like, add some vanilla extract.

 Step 4: Add the raw nuts to your sugar mixture and fold them together.
-Make sure all the pecans are coated with egg whites.
+Make sure all the pecans are evenly coated with egg whites.

 Step 5: Transfer the pecans prepared pan in a single layer and bake at 325F in the preheated oven for 15 minutes.

 Step 6: After 15 minutes give the pecans a good stir.
 You will notice that the egg whites look puffy but the stirring will create this delicious coating for your pecans.
 Continue to bake for another 10 minutes, stir again and return the nuts to the oven for an additional 10 minutes.
 At this point, the cinnamon-sugar pecans should start to look dry with a crumbly-looking coating.

-Step 7: The cinnamon-spiced pecans are done when the sugar coating looks crisp and still has a slight stickiness to it.
+Step 7: The cinnamon-spiced pecans are ready when the sugar coating looks crisp and still has a slight stickiness to it.
 Just like a touch.
 The magic number with my oven is 35 minutes.

 How to use Candied Pecans